vroland/epdiy/doc/source/getting_started.rst

 Use with esp-idf
 ----------------

-The neccessary functionality for driving an EPD display is encapsulated in the :code:`components/epd_driver` IDF component.
+The neccessary functionality for driving an EPD display is encapsulated in the :code:`components/epdiy` IDF component.
-To use it in you own project, simply copy the :code:`epd_driver` folder to your project-local :code:`components` directory.
+To use it in you own project, simply copy the :code:`epdiy` folder to your project-local :code:`components` directory.
 The component sould be automatically detected by the framework, you can now use
 ::

-    #include "epd_driver.h"
+    #include "epdiy.h"

 to use the EPD driver's :ref:`pub_api`.